Professional Tour & Transfer Services in Florence

 History and Life on the Bridge

 The first bridge named Ponte Vecchio was erected in Roman times, but it was wiped out by a number of floods of the River Arno.
 Some evidence suggests that in 1080 the bridge was made of wood and had only one arch; the five-arched stone bridge was built around 1170, but, once again, it was devastated by a violent flood (1333).
-The bridge was rebuilt in 1345 and in 1442 Florence's butchers and fishmongers established their business there; in 1565, Giorgio Vasari built the Vasari Corridor (so that the Medici could move freely and safely between Palazzo Vecchio – the government palace – and Palazzo Pitti – their chief residence...) and in 1593, reportedly due to the fact that the meat and fish market produced too much garbage and stench, Grand Duke Ferdinand I replaced the original tenants with goldsmiths and jewellers.
+The bridge was rebuilt in 1345 and in 1442 Florence's butchers and fishmongers established their business there; in 1565, Giorgio Vasari built the Vasari Corridor (so that the Medici could move freely and safely between Palazzo Vecchio – the government palace – and Palazzo Pitti – their main residence...) and in 1593, reportedly due to the fact that the meat and fish market produced too much garbage and stench, Grand Duke Ferdinand I replaced the original tenants with goldsmiths and jewellers.

 Naturally the Ponte Vecchio is just one of the many wonders of the Cradle of the Renaissance.
 Here's an article about the Boboli Gardens, another most popular attraction of Florence.